poweredgenl/smarthome/README.md

 - Alarm system with sensors
 - Power monitoring everything / plugs / dimmers etc.
   - DSMR is reading the central p1 power monitor and gathers this in the HASS energy dashboard.
+- The upstairs thermostats are joined in a climate group so i can control them as a whole floor. (eurotronic spirit zwave)

 ### Frigate / Synology surveillance tracking